hotellistat/amps/README.md

             initialDelaySeconds: 3
             periodSeconds: 3
           ports:
-            # This will be the port on which the Batchable HTTP server will run on.
+            # This will be the port on which the AMPS HTTP server will run on.
 The port is hardcoded to 4000 for now
             - containerPort: 4000

           # Environment configuration of the container.